What no-kill really means

 - The failure of communities to assume collective responsibility for lifesaving

-Helping animal shelters near me achieve no-kill
+Helping animal shelters near you to achieve no-kill

 Saving the lives of dogs and cats in animal shelters is the responsibility of each community.
-Animal shelters and the staff members who work there can only create and sustain lifesaving programs if they have community support and participation.
+Animal shelters and the staff who work there can only create and sustain lifesaving programs if they have community support and participation.
 Working together thoughtfully, honestly and collaboratively is what makes true no-kill possible.